RishiKumari/pi-shaped-deep-learning-rishika/day3_CNN_workshop/Readme.md

 ## Objective: Build and train a Convolutional Neural Network (CNN) on the Fashion-MNIST dataset.
 Evaluate the trained model’s performance using classification metrics.

+1. Load the Fashion-MNIST dataset (train + test sets).
+2. Preprocess the data:
+   - Normalize pixel values to [0,1]
+   - Reshape input images to (28,28,1)
+   - One-hot encode labels
+3. Build a Convolutional Neural Network (CNN):
+   - Convolution + MaxPooling layers
+   - Fully connected layers with softmax output
+4. Compile and train the model on training data.
+5. Evaluate on test set using accuracy and confusion matrix.
+6. Visualize results with confusion matrix and accuracy curves.

 ## Core Concept Questions
 ### 1. What advantages do CNNs have over traditional fully connected neural networks for image data?